scoresvideos

 • Parties must allow and facilitate impartial humanitarian relief operations

-• Access for organizations like the (ICRC)
+• Access for organizations like the International Committee of the Red Cross (ICRC)

 • Obligation to ensure safe passage for humanitarian aid